ScratchAddons/ScratchAddons/README.md

 ## Installation

-No building is required.
+For settings page development see [/webpages/README.md](https://github.com/ScratchAddons/ScratchAddons/tree/master/webpages#readme), otherwise no building is required.
 The best way to download the source is with Git:

 ```sh
 git clone https://github.com/ScratchAddons/ScratchAddons.git